SVProgressHUD/SVProgressHUD/README.md

 Each notification passes a `userInfo` dictionary holding the HUD's status string (if any), retrievable via `SVProgressHUDStatusUserInfoKey`.

 `SVProgressHUD` also posts `SVProgressHUDDidReceiveTouchEventNotification` when users touch on the overall screen or `SVProgressHUDDidTouchDownInsideNotification` when a user touches on the HUD directly.
-For this notifications `userInfo` is not passed but the object parameter contains the `UIEvent` that related to the touch.
+For these notifications `userInfo` is not passed but the object parameter contains the `UIEvent` that related to the touch.

 ## App Extensions